modera/ModeraActivityLoggerBundle/README.md

  * Configuring Gaufrette filesystem adapter
  * Creating a virtual repository

-This is sample filesystem configuration using Gaufrette:
+This is a sample filesystem configuration using Gaufrette which creates a filesystem which will use local `/path/to/my/filesystem` path to store files:

+    # app/config/config.yml
     knp_gaufrette:
         adapters:
             local_fs: